shoudek/deadworld/markdown/12_PoleFlip_Etaran.md

 <!-- .slide: data-background="#ffffff" -->
+# The Etaran Archipelago

-# The Etaran Archipelago Becomes More Habitable
+The Etaran Archipelago Becomes More Habitable

 **EVENT**